explainers-by-googlers/prompt-api/README.md

 In the simple case, web developers should call `ai.languageModel.create()`, and handle failures gracefully.

-However, if the web developer wants to provide a differentiated user experience, which lets users know ahead of time that the feature will not be possible or might require a download, they can use the promise-returning `ai.languageModel.createOptionsAvailable()` method.
+However, if the web developer wants to provide a differentiated user experience, which lets users know ahead of time that the feature will not be possible or might require a download, they can use the promise-returning `ai.languageModel.availability()` method.
 This method lets developers know, before calling `create()`, what is possible with the implementation.

 The method will return a promise that fulfills with one of the following availability values: